xled/xled-docs/docs/protocol_details.rst

 a) First triplet:

 * 2 bytes *\\x0101*
+* 4 bytes that seem to be based on group name
-* 11 bytes with unknown use
+* 3 bytes of unknown meaning
+* 4 bytes that seem to be constant for a device also used in the next packet

 b) Second triplet:

 * 2 bytes *\\x0104*
+* 4 bytes that seem to be based on group name
-* 10 bytes with unknown use
+* 2 bytes of unknown meaning
+* 4 bytes that seem to be constant for a device also same as in previous packet

 c) Third or later:

 * 2 bytes *\\x0102*
+* 4 bytes that seem to be based on group name
-* 6 bytes with unknown use where last two bytes change every 10 seconds
+* 2 bytes that change every 10 seconds

 Rest is padded with *\\x00*